1.

 C

-Cisplatin/Etoposide is preferred over Carboplatin/Etoposide for concurrent therapy for patients with limited stage disease.
-For extensive stage (chemotherapy alone), one can offer either Carboplatin or Cisplatin.
+For patients who present with Extensive stage disease, one can offer either Carboplatin or Cisplatin.
 This is an important distinction.

-A seminal study (See the reference below) demonstrated that twice a day (hyperfractionated) radiation confers a benefit over daily radiation:
+A seminal study (see the reference below) demonstrated that twice a day (hyperfractionated) radiation confers a survival benefit over daily radiation when treating patients with limited stage Small cell lung cancer.

 --45 Gy in 3 weeks (1.5 Gy bid) > 45 Gy in 5 weeks (1.8 Gy daily)